Why You Should Fill Out FAFSA Even if You Don’t Qualify for Financial Aid

 Do I Need To Fill Out FAFSA

-Do I Need to Fill Out FAFSA Even if I Don’t Qualify for Financial Aid?
+Do I Have to Fill out the FAFSA Even if I Don’t Qualify for Financial Aid?

-Many families who don’t fill out the FAFSA just assume they won’t get financial aid but that’s not always the case.
+Many families who don’t fill out the FAFSA assume they won’t get financial aid, but that’s not always true.
+There are a lot of factors that go into determining your Student Aid Index (SAI) and need.

-It all depends on how a college gives out aid and where your EFC is relative to a school’s financial aid policy.
+It all depends on how a college gives out aid and if your Student Aid Index isn’t too high for a school’s financial aid policy.

-Until you’ve done the research to know what percent of financial need a college meets and how your EFC compares to the college’s cost of attendance, don’t rule out filling out FAFSA.
+Until you’ve done the research to know what percent of financial need a college meets and how your SAI compares to the college’s cost of attendance, don’t rule out filling out the FAFSA.

 Here’s a pleasant surprise a member of our Paying For College 101 group shared with us.
 She was reluctant to fill out FAFSA, but see what happened…